james-mcgregor100/JamesMcGregor_T1A1/readme.md

 &nbsp;
 &nbsp;

 Two commonly used programming languages are Python and Javascript.
-Both Python and Javascript are two of the most popular programming languages in the world right now, and they both equally possess drawbacks and benefits.
+Both Python and Javascript are two of the most popular programming languages in the world right now, and they both have their own unique drawbacks and benefits.
 &nbsp;
 &nbsp;